 Any case which does not meet the standard of acceptance is classed as an 'enquiry'.
 In these circumstances we will always seek further information.
 Many enquiries then become allegations once we have this additional information.
 The HCPC's Standard of Acceptance for Allegations policy explains our approach more fully.
-For further information, please see the Standards of Acceptance for Allegations Policy on our website at: www.hcpc-uk.org/publications/policy
+This year we have reviewed the policy to ensure it continues to be fit for purpose.
+We do not envisage that the changes will significantly affect the numbers of cases that would meet the requirements of the policy.
+For further information, please see the Standards of Acceptance for Allegations Policy on our website at www.hcpc-uk.org/publications/policy